Roads in Moldova: M4 highway

-M14 highway
+M5 highway

-The M14 is the longest Moldovan road, at 370 km, crossing Moldova on the north - south reference.
+The M5 (M14 CIS) is the longest Moldovan road, at 370 km, crossing Moldova on the north - south reference.
 It passes through the three most populous Moldovan cities (Chișinău, Bălți and Tiraspol), as well as Edineț.

 The designation "M14" dates back to the era of the Soviet Union.
-The Soviet M14 highway served as a link between the present-day border with Poland at Brest (Byelorussian SSR) and the city of Odessa (Ukrainian SSR) on the Black Sea coast.
+The Soviet M14 highway served as a link between the present-day border with Poland at Brest (Byelorussian SSR) and the city of Odesa (Ukrainian SSR) on the Black Sea coast.
 After the dissolution of the Soviet Union in 1991, the designation of the former M14 was retained on the Moldovan section, while the sections in Ukraine and Belarus have gotten new designations.
+It was later renamed to M5.